aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 First, the Photo-interpreter had to calculate the Representative Fraction manually, then look up the image and ground object sizes in the tables.
 These tables had many thousands of entries (maybe millions?), and were cumbersome.

-Before designing the Aerial Photo Slide Rule, Katz constructed a nomograph to help solve Representative Fractions, but he soon found that “even a nomograph is somewhat clumsy to use” (reference), so he constructed an experimental Aerial Photo Slide Rule.
+Before designing the Aerial Photo Slide Rule, Katz constructed a nomograph to help solve Representative Fractions, but he soon found that “even a nomograph is somewhat clumsy to use” (reference) [^2], so he constructed an experimental Aerial Photo Slide Rule.

 The article shows photos of an early version of the Aerial Photo Slide Rule, constructed from “inexpensive vinyl plastic”.
 Its Altitude scale only goes up to 60,000 feet, and its Focal Length scale only to 100 inches.